kushaggarwal/Devops-1352/Git/Commands.md

 7. git push -u origin main - Push the changes from local repository to remote repository on Github

 8. git pull origin main - Pull the latest changes from remote repository to local repository.
 This is used to keep the two of them in sync with each other

+9. git branch - List all the current branches in code repository and one you are currently on.

+10. git checkout -b <branch-name> - Create and change into a new branch

+11. git checkout <branch-name> - Change into any existing branch
 ```